-Ideally, students should complete CHEM 101, CHEM 102, CHEM 102L, MATH 151 or MATH 155, and at least one course out of BIOL 141 and BIOL142, before beginning their sophomore year.
+Ideally, students should complete CHEM 101, CHEM 102, CHEM 102L, MATH 151 or MATH 155, and BIOL 141 before beginning their sophomore year.
 Laboratory courses need not be completed in the same semester as their corresponding lectures.

-Selection of CHEM and BIOL courses in the first year is dependent upon the results of the UMBC math placement test.
-The requirement to enter CHEM 101 is completion of MATH 106 with a C or better, or corresponding AP credit, or MATH placement into MATH 150/155 or higher.
-The requirement to enter BIOL 141 is completion of MATH 150 with a C or better, or corresponding AP credit, or MATH placement into MATH 151 or higher.
-Students whose math placement scores fall below MATH 150/155 may wish to consider taking courses in summer or winter sessions, or to make plans for an extended timeline for graduation.
+Selection of CHEM and BIOL courses in the first year is dependent upon the student's math placement.
+Students whose math placement scores fall below MATH 150/155 may wish to consider taking courses in summer or winter sessions or to make plans for an extended timeline for graduation.

-A typical schedule for a new student majoring in biological studies:
+A typical schedule for a new student majoring in biological sciences:

-For BIOL B.A. students whose math placement is MATH 151:
+For BIOL B.A. students whose math placement is MATH 150, MATH 151, or MATH 155: